Alieu Kosiah: Verdict

 He was convicted in Switzerland on 18 June 2021.
 He was the first Liberian to be convicted in connection with Liberia's civil war.
 He was sentenced to 20 years for the crimes including murder, rape and cannibalism.
 On 11 January 2023, a trial to appeal the 22 convictions for war crimes began in Switzerland.

+In June 2023, the Swiss Appeals Chamber upheld his war crimes conviction and the 20 year sentence.
+Kosiah's post sentence ban was reduced from 15 to 10 years.